relokin/PolarVantageHRM/README.md

   ```
   6b00720872acf50200000000XX00YY
   ```
-  Most bytes don't change. `YY` is the heart rate in hex. `XX` seems to encode some information that I have been able to interpret yet (e.g., the expended energy or the time interval since the last measurement).
+  Most bytes don't change. `YY` is the heart rate in hex. `XX` is the expended energy in cal since the last measurement.